pddg/ansible-role-ghq/README.md

 ## Requirements

-If you want to use this role on macOS, this will require that Homebrew is installed.
+If you want to use this role on macOS and `ghq_install_by_brew: yes`, this will require that Homebrew is installed.

 ## Role Variables